bonitr02/mysql_cloudmanaged_databases/README.md

 ## MySQL Commands and ERD

-The commands and ERD are the same for both GCP and Azure databases
+The commands and ERD are the same for both GCP and Azure databases.

+The process of creating databases and tables went smoothly.
+The ERD creation process went well also.

 <b> Commands </b>